What is the difference between lab-grown diamond and natural diamond?

 The main differences between lab-grown and natural diamonds are the place of origin and the price.
 Natural diamonds are created within the Earth's mantle millions of years ago due to extreme heat and pressure.
 Lab-grown diamonds are made within months inside a chamber that can re-create the same conditions as the Earth's mantle.

 Price is where there is the most apparent difference.
-Lab-grown diamonds are typically 50% less than an equivalent quality natural diamond.
-The price disparity will increase even more the heavier you go in the diamond's carat weight.
+Lab-grown diamonds are typically 50-90% less than an equivalent quality natural diamond.
+The price disparity will increase exponentially for diamonds at higher carat weights.

 In most cases, you can also get a lot more for your money with a lab-grown diamond as well as a higher quality stone.

 Below is a chart comparing lab-grown diamond and natural diamond prices.

 Here are another two diamond charts to compare.
 Below are more frequently requested carat sizes, colors, and clarities at our store.
 The top table is for commonly asked for natural diamond options, and the bottom one is for lab diamond options.